kaurking/Reactify/README.md

 6. open OBS.
 Create a new scene called "Reactify".
 7. Add a media Source to Reactify scene and call it exactly "ReactifySound".
 Add a Spout source.
 Keep settings default.
 8. Under audio mixer set "Mic/Aux" and "ReactifySound" to monitor and output (under gear icon).
-9. (not mandatory) If you want to hear the soundeffects youself you have to add a Audio monitor filter to the added effects.
+9. (not mandatory) If you want to hear the soundeffects youself you have to add a Audio monitor filter to ReactifySound.
 Add device as your headphones.
 10. Start virtual camera in OBS.
 11. In discord when inside a call apply the discord settings and set audio input as VB Output and camera to OBS virtual camera.